 1. Understanding the content of the header bar

-- The countdown timer block hereafter referred to as “CT Block“
+- The countdown timer block is hereafter referred to as “CT Block.“

-- The number of clues block hereafter referred to as “NOC Block“
+- The number of clues blocks is referred to as “NOC Block.“

-Al these 3 blocks share the same font as well as the same font size, but not the same color information.
+All these three blocks share the same font as well as the same font size but not the same color information.

-- NOC block contains 2 sub-blocks – one to display the remaining available clues and one to display the availability of these clues
+- NOC block contains two sub-blocks – one to display the remaining available clues and one to display the availability of these clues

-- PB block contains only one block to display the current progress of the game.
+- PB block contains only one block to display the game’s current progress.

-To fully define each block’s parameters, 4 variables need to be dealt with.
+Four variables need to be dealt with to fully define each block’s parameters.
 These variables control the colors of each block.
-The following image illustrates these four variables on CT block.
-Of course, these parameters are also applicable to the other 2 blocks.
-The first one (1) corresponds to the internal color of the block, the second one (2) on the external color of the block, the third one (3) on the color of the displayed text – in this case on the color of the countdown timer and the fourth one (4) on the color of the label.
-One can select a different set of colors for each block but all the sub-blocks adopt the same set of variables.
+The following image illustrates these four variables on the CT block.
+Of course, these parameters are also applicable to the other two blocks.
+The first one (1) corresponds to the internal color of the block, the second one (2) to the external color of the block, and the third one (3) to the color of the displayed text – in this case, on the color of the countdown timer and the fourth one (4) on the color of the label.
+One can select a different set of colors for each block, but all the sub-blocks adopt the same variables.

 To set these color parameters, use the <Settings->Customize Theme (1/2)> menu.
-As one can easily observe from the following image, 3 blocks are illustrated.
-The first one corresponds to the CT Block, the second one corresponds to the NOC one while the third one corresponds to the PB block.
-Click on each region on each block to select the preferable color or click on “Transparent” button to set the color of the specific region as transparent.
-Moreover, the same region gives you the ability to control 4 more global parameters.
-Parameter (1) allows you to select (or set as transparent) the information area’s background color, parameter (2) allows you to select a color for the header of each block, parameter (3) defines the clue’s color and parameter (4) allows you to select (or set as transparent) the clues area’s background color.
+As one can easily observe from the following image, three blocks are illustrated.
+The first one corresponds to the CT Block, the second one corresponds to the NOC one, and the third one corresponds to the PB block.
+Click on each region on each block to select the preferred color, or click on the “Transparent” button to set the color of the specific region that is transparent.
+Moreover, the same part allows you to control four more global parameters.
+Parameter (1) allows you to select (or set as transparent) the information area’s background color, parameter (2) allows you to select a color for the header of each block, parameter (3) defines the clue’s color, and parameter (4) allows you to select (or set as transparent) the clues area’s background color.

-To customize the content of the labels of each block using the <Settings->Customize Theme (2/2)> menu.
-As illustrated on the next image, using the same menu one can also customize the label’s size as well as the distance of the labels from the top of the screen
+Customize the content of the labels of each block using the <Settings->Customize Theme (2/2)> menu.
+As illustrated in the following image, using the same menu, one can also customize the label’s size as well as the distance of the labels from the top of the screen

 2. Selecting a background

-Go on <Settings->Customize Theme (1/2)>, go on background section and using the drop-down menu select the background you want.
-Alternatively, click on the <+> button to upload a new one.
+Go on <Settings->Customize Theme (1/2)>, go to the background section, and using the drop-down menu, select the background you want.
+Alternatively, click the <+> button to upload a new one.
 Houdini MC supports the following file formats: